howuang/shoppp/README.md

-# Shopp - Ecommerce Front End
+# Shopp - E-commerce Website

 ## Description:
-This exercise is a Ecommerce Website fetching data from a provided Back End API.
+This exercise is a E-commerce Website fetching data from a provided Back End API using React JS and Redux in Full Stack Web Development Bootcamp at Coderschool.

 ## Requirements: